SekiMondre/RuneterraDecks/README.md

 A deck is represented by a list of card entries.
 Each entry specify a single card by its corresponding code and how many copies are present in the deck.

-The usage of the library is very simple, this is an example decoding my favorite Jinx & Draven deck:

 ### Decoding:

+This is an example decoding my favorite Jinx & Draven deck:

 ```swift
 import RuneterraDecks